-She offers her services in the Southern California area and is also available to travel to your location.
+She offers her services in the Southern California area and is available to travel to your location.

 Though most services are performed at a venue of your choosing, Gina also offers a beautiful and private outdoor wedding venue in the heart of Los Angeles for couples looking for an inexpensive location for a small number of attendees.